mkermani144/docs/samba/addc.md

 samba-tool domain provision --use-rfc2307 --interactive
 ```
 You will see the program asks you for realm, domain, etc.

+__Special note: You cannot have the same name for your domain and your server host name.
+If you do so, you will get some errors.__
 ```
 Realm: department.net
 Domain [department]: # Enter